JedWatson/talk-sydjs-webcomponents/README.md

 Maintained by Google and will be the basis for Angular 2.0; and theoretically available for use today in evergreen browsers thanks to polyfill support.
 What's not to like?

-Turns out, a lot.
-Unfortunately it's almost impossible to ensure a consistent experience across different browsers while the shadow dom support matures, especially with regards to elemnt styling.
+Unfortunately, it's almost impossible to ensure a consistent experience across different browsers while the shadow dom support matures, especially with regards to element styling.
 And whlie I was preparing the talk, documentation was sketchy at best; it's been improved since (with `0.3.3`, which was released at I/O 2014) but the whole ecosystem it pretty unstable right now.

 When it *does* mature, though, this is going to be awesome.
 On with the experiments.